 If you are living together in a committed relationship, whether as a hetero or same-sex couple, you’re probably wondering what’s going to happen to the property you’ve shared if you break up.
 Maybe you’re wondering what rights you have if your partner suddenly dies.
 Perhaps one of you gets very sick, will your healthy partner be able to make medical decisions for the sick one?
 There are so many legal challenges that cohabiting couples face (many of which they don’t know about) and we have information about them here.

 If your in a second, third or even fourth marriage, you may be wondering how to protect the inheritance of your kids from your first marriage if you died.
 You might be wondering whether your step-kids are going to take your property away from you if you develop Alzheimer’s or some other debilitating condition.
-We’ve got you covered.
+Estate Planning for a second marriage, We’ve got you covered.

 AT THE LIVING TOGETHER LAW CENTER WE “GET IT.”